 October 16, 2012--Women--and the work they do—are central to productivity and economic growth, to breaking the cycle of poverty and to ensuing more inclusive and just societies.
 Yet too often they face unnecessary barriers and terrible choices when it comes to work.

 New Laws Would Grant Social Protections to 300,000 Dominican Domestic Workers.
-July 9, 2012—Two groundbreaking pieces of legislation are poised to bring 300,000 domestic workers in the Dominican Republic into the national social security system, providing them for the first time with a minimum wage, health care, pension, and other social protections to which formally employed Dominican workers are entitled.
+July 9, 2012—Two proposed laws would bring 300,000 domestic workers in the Dominican Republic into the national social security system, providing them for the first time with a minimum wage, health care, pension and other social protections.

 International Domestic Workers Day.